seborama/gal/README.md

 * Functions:
     * Pre-defined: pi, cos, floor, sin, sqrt, trunc, and more (see `function.go`: `Eval()`)
     * User-defined: TODO
+* Variables, defined as `:variable_name:`

+## Functions

+Function names are case-insensitive.
+A function can optionally accept one or more arguments but it must return a single Value.

+## Variables

+Variable names are case-sensitive.

+Values are passed as a `map[string]Value` using `WithVariables` when calling `Eval`.

 ## High level design